 2. Define the goals of your training program

 As well as you do your hiring, even rough diamonds need polishing.
 That’s why behind every great customer service and call centre agent is a great training program.

-When designing a call centre training program, it’s important to involve senior management.
+When designing a call centre or customer service training program, it’s important to involve senior management.
 They are responsible for setting objectives and defining the standards by which the program will be judged.
 They need to clearly communicate the company’s goals, brand values, customer service strategy and employee engagement plan to those responsible for creating and delivering training.